tsk-tsk/tsk-tsk/README.md

 TSK stands on the shoulders of giants.
 Kudos to all authors and contributors of the following technologies:

-- Scala, which is my favorite programming language
+- [Scala](https://www.scala-lang.org/), which is my favorite programming language
-- Ammonite, the best Scala REPL, which also pioneered Scala scripting capabilities
+- [Ammonite](http://ammonite.io/) - the best Scala REPL, which also pioneered Scala scripting capabilities
-- Coursier, which made it super-easy to manage Scala and Java dependencies
+- [Coursier](https://get-coursier.io/), which made it super-easy to manage Scala and Java dependencies
-- Bloop, which provides great compilation and IDE interoperation features
+- [Bloop](https://scalacenter.github.io/bloop/), which provides great compilation and IDE interoperation features
 - Unix, with fantastic scripting capabilities

 ## Special thanks

-- To that ScalaPolis2016 attendee, who noticed, that it's possible for a file to be both valid Scala and valid shell.
+- To that [ScalaPolis2016](https://web.archive.org/web/20170606154012/http://konf.scalapolis.pl/#slot3) attendee, who noticed, that it's possible for a file to be both valid Scala and valid shell.
-- To those of the ScalaPolis2016 and FunctionalTricity 28.04.2016 attendees, who have appreciated my points and to those who made fun of them.
+- To those of the [ScalaPolis2016](https://web.archive.org/web/20170606154012/http://konf.scalapolis.pl/#slot3) and [FunctionalTricity 28.04.2016](https://www.meetup.com/FunctionalTricity/photos/26928835/449436348/) attendees, who have appreciated my points and to those who made fun of them.
-I enjoyed our conversations very much :)
+I enjoyed our conversations very much :smile:
-- To the wonderful organizers of the mentioned events for having me and for still wanting me to speak! ;)
+- To the wonderful organizers of the mentioned events for having me and for still wanting me to speak! :wink: